A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Results and Discussions

-The analysis reveals a reorganization of the network's dynamic landscape, shifting from a plastic, multi-stable state in responders to a rigid, canalized state in non-responders.
-The responder network exhibits high plasticity, characterized by 22 distinct attractors, with the most probable one accounting for only 12.55\% of the total probability basin.
-In stark contrast, the non-responder network is highly rigid, collapsing into only 16 attractors.
-A single singleton attractor dominates this landscape, accounting for 50.02\% of the total probability, which indicates the network has been rewired to robustly maintain a specific resistant phenotype.
+Quantitative analysis of node-level topology differences (Appendix Fig.~\ref{fig:topology_heatmap}) identifies nodes with substantial changes: absolute in-degree or out-degree differences $\geq$1, or average mutual information differences $\geq$0.2.
+TAGLN emerges as the most dramatically altered node, with 3-fold reduced in-degree connectivity in responders (-3 inputs, -1 output), confirming its critical role as a resistance coordination hub that becomes disrupted in treatment-responsive networks.

-Decoding the dominant attractors provides insight into the specific gene expression patterns that define the sensitive and resistant states.
-While the responder landscape was fragmented across multiple phenotypes, the analysis of the non-responder landscape revealed that the dominant attractor did not fully match the expected Innate anti-PD-1 Resistance (IPRES) signature (e.g., AXL=1, WNT5A=1, ROR2=1).
-The key identified cellular phenotypes are summarized in Table~\ref{tab:phenotype_summary}.
+These topological differences drive a dramatic reorganization of the dynamic landscape.
+The responder network exhibits high plasticity with 22 distinct attractors, where the most probable accounts for only 12.55\% of the total probability basin.
+In contrast, the non-responder network rigidifies into 16 attractors dominated by a single state capturing 50.02\% of probability mass, indicating robust maintenance of resistance through the TAGLN-coordinated regulatory circuit.

-This analysis demonstrates that innate resistance corresponds to a fundamental system-level transition to a new, highly stable dynamic regime, where the network becomes \textit{hard-wired} to occupy a dominant, therapy-resistant attractor.
+This analysis demonstrates that innate resistance represents a system-level transition from plastic, multi-stable dynamics to a rigid, canalized regime where specific regulatory circuits (particularly the TAGLN-ROR2 axis) become hard-wired to maintain resistance.
+The quantitative topology analysis provides mechanistic insight into how network rewiring patterns determine therapeutic response outcomes.